 Skip to main content

-This website contains information about our plans for Springwell Solar Farm, a proposed new solar farm with battery storage between Lincoln and Sleaford.
+This website contains information about our plans for Springwell Solar Farm, a new solar farm with battery storage between Lincoln and Sleaford.

+The DCO Application for Springwell Solar Farm was granted consent on 8 April 2026.
 For more information, please see the Springwell page of the Planning Inspectorate’s website here.

 What is Springwell Solar Farm?

-Springwell is a proposed new solar farm with battery storage in North Kesteven that would provide enough clean, secure energy to power over 180,000 homes*.
+Springwell is a planned new solar farm with battery storage in North Kesteven that would provide enough clean, secure energy to power over 180,000 homes*.
 That’s around half of all the homes in Lincolnshire.

 Like most solar farms, Springwell would have a fixed lifespan of around 40 years and could be built and operated with limited impact on the land beneath it.